The summer 2018 program at Poet's Beach will be open July 12 - August 26, 2018

 What beach-related items can I bring to Poet’s Beach?

-PP&R encourages guests to bring towels, beach chairs, umbrellas, life jackets, floaties, and other beach-related items for their comfort.
+PP&R encourages guests to bring sunblock, towels, beach chairs, umbrellas, life jackets, floaties, and other beach-related items for their comfort.
 Shoes are recommended.
-This is an urban beach - for your protection, wearing shoes or sandals is recommended on the sandy beach and in the water.
+For your protection, wearing shoes or sandals is recommended on the sandy beach and in the water.

 Please do not litter, and remember to recycle or throw away your leftovers.